extension-js/extension.js/docs/MESSAGING.md

 Rows are omitted when the value is unknown.
 There is no `n/a`.

-**The extension ID and the run ID are never abbreviated.** People paste the extension ID straight into `chrome://extensions`, and external harnesses read the full value off this line as their readiness signal.
-Truncating it would make those harnesses hang instead of fail.
+**The extension ID and the run ID are never abbreviated.** People paste the extension ID straight into `chrome://extensions`, and a truncated value sends them hunting for the rest.
+Machine consumers never read this line: session state lives in `ready.json` and `events.ndjson` under `dist/extension-js/<browser>/`, and those are the interfaces to parse.

 Fallback paths render the same card with fewer rows, never a different layout.